OlumideOkuntade/Sales-Performance-Analysis/README.md

  # Sales-Performance-Analysis
-This project query data from AdventureWorksDW database Using SQL, connected to PowerBI using import mode to ceaate data driven insight and visualizations.
+This project query data from AdventureWorksDW database Using SQL, connected to PowerBI using import mode to create data driven insight and visualizations.
 ![](Into_picture.jpg)